bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-211">211.
 Calculate the Sum of Cubes of First n Natural Numbers</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Calculate the sum of the cubes of the first n natural numbers.
+<p>Calculate the sum of the cubes of the first n natural numbers.</p>

 <pre>
 const sumOfCubes = (n) => Math.pow((n &ast; (n + 1)) / 2, 2);